-When you bought your new digital pride and joy, you probably noticed a number of subtle differences between the low-end iMac G5 and the über-expensive top-end model.
+When you bought your new digital pride and joy, you probably noticed a number of subtle differences between the low-end Intel iMac and the überexpensive top-end model.
 I call these differences the Important Hidden Stuff (or IHS, if you're addicted to acronyms already), and they're just as important as the parts and ports that you can see.

-✓ Hard drive: The iMac G5 uses the latest in hard drive technology: serial ATA hard drives, which are significantly faster than the EIDE hard drives used in previous iMac models.
+✓ Hard drive: The Intel iMac uses the latest in hard drive technology: serial ATA hard drives, which are significantly faster than the EIDE hard drives used in previous iMac models.
 (You don't need to worry about what ATA and EIDE mean here.
 Really.)

-As I type these words, the iMac G5 product line offers either an 80GB or a 160GB hard drive option.
+As I type these words, the iMac product line offers drives in sizes from 160GB all the way up to the humongous 750GB hard drive option.
 The bigger, the better.